Lesson Overview

-Welcome to Lesson 1.1 of our Product Management course.
+Welcome to Lesson 1 of our Introduction to Product Management course.
 Today, we'll explore one of the most dynamic and influential roles in modern business: the Product Manager.
 As technology and markets evolve at unprecedented speeds, product managers have become essential architects of business success.

 Product management is the strategic discipline that guides products from initial concept to market success.
 It's where business strategy meets customer needs, where innovation meets execution, and where vision transforms into tangible solutions that drive growth.